British PM Johnson warns EU he will not delay Brexit

-LONDON: British Prime Minister Boris Johnson (pix) warned the European Union on Sunday he will not delay Brexit beyond Oct 31, underlining that his latest proposals are a last chance to reach a deal.
+LONDON: British Prime Minister Boris Johnson warned the European Union on Sunday he will not delay Brexit beyond October 31, underlining that his latest proposals are a last chance to reach a deal.

 Johnson told French President Emmanuel Macron in a telephone call on Sunday that "the EU should not be lured into the mistaken belief that the UK will stay in the EU after October 31st", a Downing Street spokesman quoted him as saying.